 Medical Editor: John P. Cunha, DO, FACOEP

 Caffeine and Sodium Benzoate Injection (caffeine alkaloid) is used along with supportive measure to treat respiratory depression associated with over dosage with CNS depressant drugs, such as narcotics.
 However, because of questionable benefit and transient action, most authorities believe caffeine and other analeptics should not be used in these conditions and recommend other supportive therapy.
-This medication is available in generic form.
-Common side effects include headache, excitement, agitation, anxiety, visual disturbances, nerve sensitivity, ringing in the ears (tinnitus), muscle tremors or twitches, increased urination, rapid heart rate, and other cardiac arrhythmias.
+Caffeine and Sodium Benzoate Injection is available in generic form.
+Common side effects of Caffeine and Sodium Benzoate Injection include:

 Recommended doses of caffeine and sodium benzoate injection vary from 65-325 mg 3 times daily, to 250 mg of anhydrous caffeine in an extended-release formulation once daily.
 Your doctor will determine the appropriate dose.
 Caffeine and sodium benzoate injection may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, caffeine and sodium benzoate injection should be used only if prescribed.
 Consult your doctor before breastfeeding.